goong-io/goong-map-react/docs/api-reference/static-map.md

 - default: `true`

 Whether the map is visible.
-Unmounting and re-mounting a Mapbox instance is known to be costly.
+Unmounting and re-mounting a Goong instance is known to be costly.
 This option offers a way to hide a map using CSS style.

 ##### `visibilityConstraints` (Object)

 An object that specifies bounds for viewport props with `min*`, `max*` keys.
-If the viewport props are outside of these constraints, the Mapbox map is automatically hidden.
+If the viewport props are outside of these constraints, the Goong map is automatically hidden.

 Default: `{ minZoom: 0, maxZoom: 20, minPitch: 0, maxPitch: 60 }`